drocheam/optrace/docs/source/usage/convolve.rst

 **Code Example**

-The following example loads an image preset and convolves it with a square PSF that was created as a numpy array.
+The following example loads an image preset and convolves it with a square PSF created as a numpy array.

 .. testcode::